This post contains affiliate links.

 Pigs are highly valued for their weight and muscle quality.
 This is a bit different from wild boars because there is no price associated with a boar’s weight.
 The larger the pig, the more money the farmer is likely to receive for it.
 Since boars are wild, their weights can vary dramatically, but they tend to yield quality meat.

 Are your pigs struggling to put on weight?
-To see 7 reasons why your pigs are struggling to put on weight, like lacking enough protein in their diet check out my post.
+To see 7 reasons why your pigs are struggling to put on weight, like lacking enough protein in their diet check out my recent post.

 What Are the Environmental Impacts Pigs Have on The Planet?